Pace222/home-server/INSTALL.md

 ## Run all services

-Go in every directory, follow eventual instructions in the respective `README.md` file and run `sudo -E docker compose up -d`.
-You need `-E` to forward environment variables set in your `~/.*rc` to `sudo`.
+Go in every directory, follow eventual instructions in the respective `README.md` file and run `docker compose up -d`.